 When your smile is full of teeth that are unattractive, we have to make tough decisions about the kind of result we are trying to achieve.
 We can decide to:

 Match front teeth to unattractive side or back teeth

 Restore front and back teeth to create a uniform, attractive appearance

 Few people would want a smile makeover to achieve the first goal.
 We might be able to get away with the second goal in some cases, depending on how significant the mismatch is, but it limits the appearance of the smile.
 So, most people will want to pursue the third goal.
 And this is, really, the best approach to achieving the best results from your smile makeover.

 When it comes to getting the best results from your cosmetic dentistry, it’s critical to never focus so much on any one or any few teeth that it keeps you from seeing the whole of your smile.
 If you do, you’ll likely be unhappy with the results and need to come back for additional treatment.

 The counsel of an expert cosmetic dentist can guide you to decide which is the best approach for achieving a wholly beautiful smile.
-To talk to expert cosmetic dentist Dr. Marlen Martirossian, please call 201-343-4044 today for an appointment at the River Edge Dental Center for General & Cosmetic Dentistry.
+To talk to expert cosmetic dentist Dr. Marlen Martirossian, please call (201) 343-4044 today for an appointment at the River Edge Dental, New Jersey’s center for general & cosmetic dentistry.

 The post When Getting a Smile Makeover, Don’t Just Focus on the Stars of Your Smile appeared first on River Edge Dental.